DLtribes/Isaac-Sim-YOLO-Integration/README.md

 These images are streamed out of the simulator using ROS as image messages, making them accessible to external processes.

 Step 3: Image Processing for YOLO
-The streamed images are converted into a format compatible with the YOLOv11 model (typically NumPy arrays or OpenCV images).
+The streamed images are converted into a format compatible with the YOLO11s model (typically NumPy arrays or OpenCV images).

-Step 4: Object Detection (YOLOv11)
+Step 4: Object Detection (YOLO)
-YOLOv11 processes each frame and detects plastic bottles present in the scene.
+YOLO11s processes each frame and detects plastic bottles present in the scene.
 Each detection outputs a label, confidence, and bounding box.

 Step 5: Detection Signal via ROS
 If a "bottle" is detected, a detection signal (label info) is published to a ROS topic for downstream motion control.